November 15, 2019 By College Ave Student Loans

 The financial side:

-Early action is similar to early decision with one critical difference: you are not required to attend a particular school if you’re selected through early action.
-That means you can apply to multiple colleges for early action, and if you’re accepted to more than one, you’ll still have a chance to wait and compare the different award letters before you make a final decision.
-Early action can be a good option for those who want to get the application process over with as soon as possible but don’t want to commit to a specific school right away.
+Early action (EA) is like early decision with one critical difference: You are not required to attend a particular school if you’re accepted.
+When thinking about when to apply for college, you can choose to apply to multiple colleges for early action.
+If you’re accepted to more than one, you can wait and compare the different financial aid award letters before you make a final decision.
+Early action can be a good option for those who want to get the application process out of the way but don’t want to commit to a specific school right away.

 The financial side: